GoogleChrome/developer.chrome.com/site/en/blog/inside-browser-part1/index.md

 assigning different renderer processes; it fundamentally changes the way iframes talk to each other.
 Opening devtools on a page with iframes running on different processes means devtools had to implement behind-the-scenes work to make it appear seamless.
-Even running a simple Ctrl+F to find a word in a page means searching across different renderer processes.
+Even running a simple Ctrl+F to find a word on a page means searching across different renderer processes.
 You can see the reason why browser engineers talk about the release of Site Isolation as a major milestone!

 ## Wrap-up
 In this post, we’ve covered a high-level view of browser architecture and covered the benefits of a multi-process architecture.
-We also covered Servicification and Site Isolation in Chrome that is deeply related to multi-process architecture.
+We also covered Servicification and Site Isolation in Chrome which is deeply related to multi-process architecture.
 In the next post, we’ll start diving into what happens between these processes and threads in order to display a website.